dwavesystems/dwave-ocean-sdk/docs/examples/pp_cqm_presolve.rst

 Formulate the Problem
 =====================

-This example uses a simplified problem for illustrative purposes: a CQM with no objective and just a single, one-variable constraint.
+This example uses a simplified problem for illustrative purposes: a CQM with just a single-variable objective and constraint.
 This is sufficient to show how to run :class:`~dwave.preprocessing.presolve.Presolver` methods.

 The CQM created below has a constraint requiring that integer variable ``j``